Skip to main content

 Find conversations where you're mentioned

-Any conversation that you're mentioned in will appear in your inbox under Mentions.
+Any conversation that you or your team is mentioned in will appear in your inbox under Mentions.

 To stay organized and ensure that important messages are not overlooked or forgotten, you can mark mentions as "unread".
 Simply click the three dots next to a conversation and select Mark unread.